Your bin collection

 What cannot be recycled?

-- Glass household items such as pyrex oven wear, drinking glasses, mirrors, decorative glass, window panes and glass ornaments
+- glass household items: pyrex oven wear, drinking glasses, mirrors, decorative glass (vases), window panes and glass ornaments

 If you can't find what you're looking for in the lists above search for an item.